 You can recycle many plastics at home.
-They can also be taken to your local household waste recycling site (HWRS).
+They can also be taken to your local recycling centre (RC).

 Put in your recycling bin

 - all plastic bottles (for example drinks, bathroom and detergent bottles)

 - all plastic pots (for example yoghurt, cream and cottage cheese pots)

 - all plastic tubs (for example ice cream, margarine, cosmetics, and laundry tubs)

 - all plastic food trays (for example food, meat, fruit, microwave trays and Easter egg packaging)

 - all plastic lids (for example container and jar lids)